wendy-awe/PortentaH7_BirdRecognition/micstm/README.md

 | SCK (BCLK)     |            `SAI1_SCK_A` | Bit clock — MCU provides this in Master mode |
 | WS / LR (LRCK) |             `SAI1_FS_A` | Word/frame select (frame sync)               |

-> Many INMP441 modules output on a single channel; if the module has an L/R select pin, follow the datasheet.
+- Many INMP441 modules output on a single channel; if the module has an L/R select pin, follow the datasheet.

-**Important:** The exact physical pin numbers depend on your breakout/carrier.
+- The exact physical pin numbers depend on breakout/carrier.
 Use the Portenta H7 pinout and map to **SAI1 Block A** pins.

 ---